Bangladeshi Americans: Religion

-Before the colonization of South Asia by Great Britain, folk religion across villages in the Bengal region incorporated practices from Hinduism, Buddhism, and Islam to varying degrees.
-Leading up to the modern era, Bengali families increasingly began identifying with a single religious community.
-In North America, Bangladeshis outside of metropolitan areas often practice their faiths at home and make special trips during community holidays like Ramadan and Durga Puja.
-In cities like Detroit and New York, Muslims in the Bangladeshi American community hold religious services within mosques in their own communities.
-There are major Hindu temples in the United States where Bangladeshi Americans have played an important part in the leadership of congregations.
+Before the colonization of South Asia by the Turkic and subsequent British Empires, folk religion in villages in the Bengal region incorporated elements of Hinduism, Buddhism, and Islam to varying degrees.
+Leading up to the modern period, Bengali families increasingly began identifying with a single religious community.
+In North America, Bangladeshis residing in rural areas often practice their faith at home and make special trips during community holidays like Ramadan and Durga Puja.
+In cities such as Detroit and New York, Bangladeshi Muslims attend religious activities in their local mosques.
+Bangladeshi Americans have taken on leadership roles at major Hindu temples in the U.S.